saghul/pyuv/docs/loop.rst

         This are advanced functions not be used in standard applications.

-    .. py:method:: walk(callback)

-        :param callable callback: Function that will be called for each handle in the loop.

-        Call the given callback for every handle in the loop.
-Useful for debugging and cleanup purposes.

-        Callback signature: ``callback(handle)``.

     .. py:method:: queue_work(work_callback, [done_callback])

         :param callable work_callback: Function that will be called in the thread pool.